 The best Apple deals: iPad Pro

-With an A12Z Bionic CPU as well as an eight-core GPU, it's a powerful beast that's suitable for the likes of 4K video editing, 3D and AR, and its 12.9-inch display is gorgeously crisp and incredibly smooth, thanks to its 120Hz refresh rate.
+It's since been superseded by this year's model, but with an A12Z Bionic CPU as well as an eight-core GPU, the 2020 iPad Pro is still a powerful beast that's suitable for the likes of 4K video editing, 3D and AR.
+Its 12.9in display is gorgeously crisp and incredibly smooth, thanks to its 120Hz refresh rate.
 It even has a LiDAR scanner augmenting its dual cameras, making it a perfect AR platform.

-It's not cheap.
-However, if you crave its power and aren't too fussed about the size, the 11-inch model does exactly the same in a smaller format and costs $200/£200 less.
-Whatever Apple says, we don't believe it quite matches the versatility of a full-fat computer; as a tablet, though, it's impossible to beat.
+It's still not cheap, but with a newer model now available, we are starting to see more deals on this.
+Again, if you crave the power and aren't too fussed about the size, the 11in model does the same in a smaller format and costs $200/£200 less.

 The best Apple deals: iPad Air